TimVervers/DockerTest/README.md

 First get the latest images by pulling them into your local repository.

-Open Docker Quickstart Terminal
+Open Docker Quickstart Terminal and make sure that you have your forked branch cloned to your desktop.

-- docker pull timververs/teamcity-agent:php
+Find the root map of your project (for example)
-- docker pull timververs/teamcity-agent:net
+- /Users/timververs/Development/TestProject/

-Check this by typing
+Run the following docker command
-- docker images
+- docker run -it -v {RootProjectFolder}:/usr/src/myapp timververs/teamcity-agent:php developmentphp

-Make sure you don't have active containers by running
+## Docker commands
+Check all running containers
 - docker ps -a

-Verwijder all containers met
+Delete all containers that are currently running
 - docker rm $(docker ps -a -q)